-In a previous series, Alban Fournier, a young French professional who fell in love with Asia warned us that China was the next worldwide International giant in the making.
+In a previous series, Alban Fournier, our globetrotter who fell in love with Asia warned us that China was the next worldwide International giant in the making.
 In this piece, he is expatiating on this previous report and delving into the details of what makes Chinese Internet players stand out from the crowd.

 [this report is published in instalments, type http://bit.ly/albanchina2 to put all the pieces back together]

 My 2 cents on the future of Social Media for enterprises after 5 years of field practice as Director of Digital Media at Orange Business Services and – more recently – the Orange group.
 All of this courtesy of Bob Pearson on the Pre Commerce blog.
 I will soon expatiate on these views in order to prepare for an upcoming event organised by usefulsocialmedia, which is due to take place in London on that subject.